Sharmadisha1608/Face-recognition/README.md

-# Machine-Learning
+# Face-Recognition
-Machine learning algorithms and projects
+Use face_recognition.py file to feed in the training data and face_answer.py to get the target value.